fishfolk/fishfolk.org/content/blog/jumpy-migration-to-bones-framework/index.md

 ## What is the Bones Framework?

-Bones Framework is our new **game engine**, built on the Bones ECS.
-Before now, Bones was mostly just an ECS, and some other related components, not it's own game engine.
+Bones Framework is our new top-layer **game engine**, built on the Bones ECS.
+Before now, Bones was mostly just an ECS, and some other related components, not its own game engine.
 It was used to give Jumpy a deterministic game core that supported snapshot and restore.
-The latest refactor, though, change **a lot**.
+The latest refactor, though, changes **a lot**.

 ### Asset System

 The thing that started this journey was the asset system.
 Before the refactor, Bones had a very clunky integration with Bevy's asset system that did _just enough_ to make it usable in Jumpy.
-It was not optimal and it was only meant to be temporary, until bones got it's own asset system.
+It was not optimal and it was only meant to be temporary, until bones got its own asset system.

 As I started working on the asset system, I was keeping in mind some important things that we wanted to
 support: